encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

         'get': 'retrieve'
     })

-Notice how we're creating multiple views from each `ViewSet` class, by binding the http methods to the required action for each view.
+Notice how we're creating multiple views from each `ViewSet` class, by binding the HTTP methods to the required action for each view.

 Now that we've bound our resources into concrete views, we can register the views with the URL conf as usual.